Introduction

 Looking ahead

-As Ferlium evolves, explicit generic syntax will be added on top of the current inference-first model.
+Ferlium continues to evolve by layering explicit syntax on top of the current inference-first model.

-For now, the intended workflow is: write ordinary code, let inference produce the general type, and use lightweight annotations (including _) only when they improve clarity.
+The intended workflow remains: write ordinary code, let inference produce the general type, and use explicit binders, where clauses, and lightweight annotations (including _) when they improve clarity.

 What comes next